 According to food science, her advice was spot on.
-New research confirms that eating nutritious foods with good fats, proteins and fibre is the key to optimal health.
+New research confirms that eating nutritious foods such as almonds with good fats, proteins and fibre is the key to optimal health.

-Almond is popular across the globe for a reason, actually many.
+Almonds are popular across the globe for a reason, actually many.
+The health benefits of almonds are amazing.
 The delicate flavour makes almond a tasty, versatile food and a healthy addition to many dishes.

 But are almonds really superfoods they are touted to be?

-But before we look at the health benefits, let’s see what’s in this fruit seed and its journey to this iconic status.
+But before we look at the health benefits of almonds, let’s see what’s in this fruit seed and its journey to this iconic status.

 You thought almond was a nut, didn’t you?
 Tis actually the stone-like, edible seed of the almond fruit.
 Related to the peach and apricot family, almond trees are native to west Asia and north Africa and domesticated around 2000 BC in modern day Iran and Jordan.

 The state of California is the largest producer and exporter of almonds today, followed by Australia and Iran.